Study engineering in the UK

 Engineering is the division of science and technology focussed on the design, building, and use of engines, machines, and structures.
-Engineers use the principals of science and mathematics to find innovative solutions to problems facing society.
+Engineers use the principles of science and mathematics to find innovative solutions to problems facing society.

-What are the different fields in engineering
+What are the different fields of engineering

 There are a variety of fields in engineering you will be able to specialise in, including:

 - Electrical and electronic engineering - Focuses on the development and use of electronics.
 Producing technology such as computers, satellites and mobile phones.